albertogallini/txn_engine/Readme.md

     - **`process_dispute`**: Disputes a transaction marking it as `disputed`.
     - **`process_resolve`**: Resolves a dispute, releasing the `disputed` transaction.
     - **`process_chargeback`**: Reverses a disputed transaction, effectively removing the associated funds from the client's account and locking the account.

-The separation of public and private functions in the `Engine` struct is achieved using two distinct traits: `EngineFunctions` for public APIs and `EngineStateTransitionFunctions` for internal state management, which enhances clarity, reduces complexity, and improves security by preventing unintended modifications.

 Here below a simplified diagram of the main structs and relationships:<br>
 <img src="./img/scheme.png" width="600">